callum-jones19/leadlight/notes.md

 # Notes

+## General comments as I go

+Maybe could be good to contribute to documentation as I go.
+This could be either through writing guides, or just improving a lot of the default docs.
+Would make a lot of sense, and could be an easy part of the thesis development too.

 ## Setting up this repository

 NIH-plug provides a template that can quickly get a repo set up for dev